IBM/dataframe-pipeline/README.md

 # cd docker
 # ./build-docker.sh
 ```
-Running a docker command `docker images` will show an image named **dfp**.
+If you succeeded to build the image, you can find an image named **dfp** by running a docker command `docker images`.
 You can use the dataframe pipeline in a docker container by running `docker run -it dfp bash`.

+Note that docker/Dockerfile builds the ONNX Runtime which we extended.
+You can export a ML pipeline in the ONNX format as shown in the following steps.
+However, for now, current ONNX operators are not enough to represent all of the data transformations available in the dataframe pipeline.
+Therefore, extended the ONNX Runtime to add some operators which are needed for the data transformations in the dataframe pipeline.

 ## How to use
 ### 1. Define your pipeline